|NO SIGNIFICANT CHANGE|

 This indicator uses a ‘Gini coefficient’ to measure income inequality across households in the Waikato region.
 ‘Zero’ indicates perfect income equality.
 As the measure gets closer to ‘1’, income inequality increases.

 A higher average level of income inequality indicates that within that population, a greater proportion of households total income is accruing to a smaller proportion of households.
-This means the majority of people living in that area are on lower incomes compared to the minority that have a higher income, and may have a lower standard of living as a result.
+This means most people living in that area are on lower incomes compared to the minority that have a higher income and may have a lower standard of living as a result.